Palm Valley School

-Palm Valley School is a private college-preparatory, non-denominational and co-educational school located in Rancho Mirage, California, United States.
+Palm Valley School is a private college-preparatory, secular and co-educational school located in Rancho Mirage, California, United States.
 It was founded in 1952 in Palm Springs, CA. The school moved to Rancho Mirage in 1992.

 The school serves all grades from Preschool through Grade 12 on 34 acres of campus in Rancho Mirage, CA. The campus features separate campuses and buildings for each division with a total enrollment of 270 students as of 2017.